The Amazing Gallbladder

-Symptoms of Too Little Bile in the Body
+Symptoms of Having Too Little Bile in the Body

-Here’s a list of some common symptoms that occur with a bile deficiency:
+Here’s a list of some common symptoms that occur with bile deficiency:

 1. Bloating because you don’t have what it takes to digest the fat.
 Because bile is a lubricant, everything is going to be constipated as well.

-2. Burping also occurs because the lack of bile creates an undigested effect of foods causing gas bubbles to leak up through digestive track.
+2. Burping also occurs because the lack of bile creates an undigested effect of foods, causing gas bubbles to leak up through the digestive track.

 3. Belching is a form of burping or gas coming back up through the digestive track because of lack of bile.

-4. Right shoulder pain because when it enlarges, it will push the phrenic nerve that travels up from the shoulder up to your neck so heaviness on the right side of the body
+4. Right shoulder pain because when it enlarges, it will push the phrenic nerve that travels up from the shoulder up to your neck so there will be heaviness on the right side of the body.

-6. Headaches or migraines – 98% of all headaches are related to the gallbladder or lack of the bile.
+6. Headaches or migraines – 98% of all headaches are related to the gallbladder or to the lack of bile.
 If you have a headache and press on this point, the headache will be relieved.

 8. Crave fried foods or a little bit of sweet foods after you eat.
 The bile is very essential in regulating the blood sugar because if you’re pulling nutrients out, you’re stabilizing the blood sugar.